Rapptz/discord.py/docs/guide/topics/webhooks.rst

     webhook = await partial_webhook.fetch()
     print(webhook.is_partial()) # False

+When you have a :meth:`Client` instance available, you can use it's :meth:`~Client.fetch_webhook` method to fetch the webhook using the ID.
+It is worth noting that this method does not require you to create a separate HTTP session.
+The library's internal session is automatically bound to the webhook and is managed by the library.

-Fetched webhook will include webhook information like username, avatar etc. Fetching isn't necessary when you just want to do HTTP operations and don't need webhook information.
+Fetched webhook will include the complete webhook information like username, avatar etc. Fetching the webhook isn't necessary when you just want to perform simple HTTP operations such as sending messages, editing or deleting them.
+Only fetch the webhook when you need this information, avoid making unnecessary API calls.

 Sending messages
 ~~~~~~~~~~~~~~~~